-If your concern cannot be resolved, contact the Deputy Headteachers Mrs L Allison, or Mrs R Walker via the school office.
+If your concern cannot be resolved, contact the Deputy Headteacher Mrs R Walker via the school office.

 If you are concerned about your child's teacher or another member of staff

-Please contact the school office to make an appointment to see either the Deputy Headteachers or the Headteacher.
+Please contact the school office to make an appointment to see either the Deputy Headteacher or the Headteacher.